wp-plugins/smart-todo/readme.txt

 Timers are provided on each task and can be controlled with buttons to Start, Pause and setting task as Done.
 Also edit buttons are provided to edit task description, task url reference and time spent.
 Proper user's access are also given to each type of users.

+SmartToDos manage page has columns for Projects and Status of the ToDo if it's Open or already Closed.

 Total hours are provided dynamically and Title of window is set to active task with the current time spent.
 This is inspired from the Task Timer Google Chrome App.